 With recertification and training options, CompTIA makes it simple to renew your certification and upgrade your expertise after you are A+ certified.
 Remaining on this road demonstrates your dedication to your profession and perseverance in keeping up with the latest advances in the IT business.

-CompTIA A+ Enables You to Join Community
+CompTIA A+ Enables You to Join a Community

 CompTIA A+ certification holders have developed a robust community from which you may learn, communicate, seek help, and give back.
 Locate your peers on social media platforms like Facebook, LinkedIn, and Reddit, or in person through CompTIA’s IT professional association, AITP, which you may join on a national and local level to further your career.